List of districts in India

-A district (zila) is an administrative division of an Indian state or territory.
+A district (zila), also known as revenue district, is an administrative division of an Indian state or territory.
 In some cases, districts are further subdivided into sub-divisions, and in others directly into tehsils or talukas.
-As of 9 November 2025, there are a total of 766 districts, up from the 640 in the 2011 Census of India and the 593 recorded in the 2001 Census of India.
+As of 9 November 2025, there are a total of 780 districts in India.
+This count includes Mahe and Yanam which are Census districts and not Administrative districts and also includes the temporary Maha Kumbh Mela district but excludes Itanagar Capital Complex which has a Deputy Commissioner but is not an official district.